rstraub/rstraub.github.io/_posts/2022-07-24-books-software-craftsman-mindset.md

 Growing as a software developer is hard.
 To make matters worse, not only do you need to learn a ton, you need approaches on **how to grow**.
 This book provides concrete ways to do so, presented as a catalog of patterns.
 These patterns range from assuming the right mindset for growth to seeking out communities that help you learn.

 Apprenticeship Patterns showed me ways to learn that I never considered; it helped broaden my horizons.
-Its most valuable lesson was this: to learn, you need to unlearn.
+Its most valuable lesson was this: *to learn, you need to unlearn*.
 A few patterns in the book took years to discover by myself, so save yourself the trouble and take the shortcut.

 ## The Pragmatic Programmer 🧑‍💻